-Eleonora (Lola) Baldwin writes not one, but two food blogs – one in English and the other in Italian.
+Eleonora Baldwin writes not one, but two food blogs – one in English and the other in Italian.
 I’m very excited that this native Roman wanted to share with Italofile readers her five favorite recipes from Rome.
-And you don’t have to wait to go to Rome to try these, as Lola has provided recipes!
+And you don’t have to wait to go to Rome to try these, as Eleonora has provided recipes!

 I’m a favorites freak.
 I have favorites in every category – authors, colors, artists, foods, cities, wines, bands, movies – you name it.
 So imagine how excited I was to participate in Italofile’s fabulous feature Five Favorites.

-And since I am a Roman citizen, and among my favorite activities are eating, cooking, writing, and traveling, here is my Five Favorite Roman Dishes, listed in dream-menu order starting with an antipasto, followed by a starchy opener, a protein entrée, a delicious veggie side dish, and a non-sweet meal ending.
+And since I am a Roman citizen, and among my favorite activities are eating, cooking, writing, and traveling, here are my Five Favorite Roman Dishes, listed in dream-menu order starting with an antipasto, followed by a starchy opener, a protein entrée, a delicious veggie side dish, and a non-sweet meal ending.
 All of these are traditional and authentic recipes hailing from the Eternal City.
 Shall we begin?
 Unfold your napkin and prepare to salivate.